Written by Sindhu Shivalingam and published on 09 June 2021.

 Thank you.
-But I request everyone to ‘please inspire yourself’.
+But I request everyone to 'please inspire yourself'.
 There is no special quality.
 We need to raise in our own eyes.
-This self-worth, self-realisation is important.
+This self-worth and self-realization are important.

-Would you say parenting changed you as a person?
+Would you say parenting has changed you as a person?

 How was the bounce back after your sabbatical?

-Have your children seen you and Surya together in a movie as yet?
+Have your children seen you and Suriya together in a movie as yet?

-No. They’ve seen ‘Pasanga 2’ of Surya.
-They’ve seen my ‘36 Vayathinile’.
+No. They've seen 'Pasanga 2' of Suriya.
+They've seen my '36 Vayathinile'.
 They liked these movies.
-We don’t indulge in showing them all our movies.
-As I said, they are not very keen about movies as such.
-Apart from that, let them see us as Amma and Appa more than as Jyothika and Surya.
+We don't indulge in showing them all our movies.
+As I said, they are not very keen on movies as such.
+Apart from that, let them see us as Amma and Appa more than as Jyothika and Suriya.

 Are celebrity lives really glamorous?